-Buy less-common currencies abroad
+Withdraw less-common currencies abroad

 Important: Try to use ATMs that do not charge high usage fees when withdrawing money abroad.

-One example: If ATMs that match your debit card’s payment network (Plus, Maestro) are not widely available at your destination, you may want to bring some easy to exchange currency like US dollars or euros with you.
+Example: If ATMs that match your debit card’s payment network (Plus, Maestro) are not widely available at your destination, you may want to bring some easy to exchange currency like US dollars or euros with you.
 You will be able to exchange this for local currency in most countries, and won’t end up stuck if your card doesn’t work or you can’t find an ATM.

 Don’t change more than you will spend